Applications

 You should be aware of the following considerations when you add application versions to environments:

-• You must have at least Editor level access to both the application domain and the environment to add an application to an environment.
+• You must have at least Editor level access to both the application domain for the application and the environment.

-• Before you add an application version to an environment, the environment must have at lease one modeled event mesh of the same type as the application (Solace or Kafka) and the modeled event mesh must have at least one model event broker.
+• The environment must have at least one modeled event mesh of the same type as the application (Solace or Kafka) and the modeled event mesh must have at least one model event broker.
 For more information about adding and updating modeled event meshes, see Designing Modeled Event Meshes.

 • Only one version of an application can be associated with an event broker.
 If you add a new version of an application to an event broker while another version is associated with it, the other version is removed from the model event broker.